Chart Color Schemes

 Population growth drivers in Chelmer are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for Chelmer, and new addresses validated by AreaSearch since the Census, Chelmer's population is estimated at around 3,439 as of Nov 2025.
-This reflects an increase of 114 people (3.4%) since the 2021 Census, which reported a population of 3,325 people.
-The change is inferred from the resident population of 3,405 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,388 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch's validation of new addresses, Chelmer's population is estimated at around 3,422 as of November 2025.
+This reflects an increase of 97 people since the 2021 Census, which reported a population of 3,325 people.
+The change is inferred from AreaSearch's resident population estimate of 3,399 following examination of ABS' latest ERP data release in June 2024 and four additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,376 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As future population trends are examined, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to grow by 344 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+Future population trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with the Chelmer SA2 expected to grow by 338 persons to 2041 based on aggregated SA2-level projections reflecting an increase of 9.8% in total over the 17 years.

 Frequently Asked Questions - Population